Early life of Frank Sinatra

-Francis Albert "Frank" Sinatra was born December 12, 1915 in Hoboken, New Jersey, and lived with his parents, who had emigrated from the Kingdom of Italy.
+Francis Albert Sinatra was born December 12, 1915, in Hoboken, New Jersey, and lived with his parents, who had emigrated from the Kingdom of Italy.

 Family background and early years

-Francis Albert Sinatra was born on December 12, 1915, in an upstairs tenement at 415 Monroe Street in Hoboken, New Jersey, the only child of Italian immigrants Natalina "Dolly" Garaventa and Antonino Martino "Marty" Sinatra.
+Francis Albert Sinatra was born on December 12, 1915, in an upstairs tenement at 415 Monroe Street in Hoboken, New Jersey, the only child of Italian immigrants Natalina "Dolly" Garavanta and Antonino Martino "Marty" Sinatra.
 The couple had eloped on Valentine's Day, 1913, and were married at the city hall in Jersey City, New Jersey; they later were remarried in a church.
 Sinatra weighed 13.5 lbs at birth.
 His was a breech birth; he had to be delivered with the aid of forceps, which caused severe scarring to his left cheek, neck, and ear, and perforated his ear drum, damage that remained for life.
 Due to his injuries at birth, his baptism was delayed for several months.
 A childhood operation on his mastoid bone left major scarring on his neck, and during adolescence he suffered from cystic acne that scarred his face and neck.
 Some children called him "Scarface" when he was eleven; this made him so angry he wanted to physically assault the doctor who had delivered him.
 Sinatra was raised Roman Catholic.

 When Sinatra's mother, Natalina, was a child, her pretty face earned her the nickname "Dolly".
 As an adult, she stood less than 5 ft tall and weighed approximately 90 lbs.
 Sinatra biographer James Kaplan describes her as having a "politician's temperament—restless, energetic, unreflective".
 She was the daughter of a lithographer.
 Born in Genoa in northern Italy, she was brought to the United States when she was two months old.
 Dolly was influential in Hoboken and in local Democratic Party circles.
 She used her knowledge of Italian dialects and fluent English to translate for immigrants during court proceedings, particularly those pertaining to requests for citizenship.
 This earned her the respect of local politicians, who made her a Democratic ward leader.
 She was the first immigrant woman to hold that position in her local third ward, and reliably delivered as many as six hundred votes for Democratic candidates.
 In 1919, she chained herself to city hall in support of the Women's suffrage movement.
 She also worked as a midwife, earning $50 for each delivery, a fair amount of money at the time.
 These activities kept Dolly away from home during much of her son's childhood.
 Sinatra biographer Kitty Kelley claims that Dolly also ran an illegal abortion service that catered to Italian Catholic girls, and was so well known for this doctors referred their patients to her, including in neighboring Jersey City and Union City.